lorenzo-asquini/Microphone-Speech-Recognition/README.md

 # Microphone-Speech-Recognition
-> Use Google Speech-to-Text to recognize audio from your microphone, saving the result in a `.txt` file and the original audio in a `.wav` file.
+> Use Google's Speech-to-Text to recognize audio from your microphone, saving the result in a `.txt` file and the original audio in a `.wav` file.

 ## Table of Contents
 * [General Info](#general-information)